2018 Clare Boothe Luce Research Scholar Awards

 - Selection of scholars will be based on the applicants’ personal qualities and academic excellence, and the perceived quality of the research experience as it relates to the candidates’ interest in graduate studies and a career in research, the creativity and perceived impact of the proposed research experience, and demonstrated written and oral communication skills.

 - $6,000 per year.
-Students may apply to have their grant renewed annually, for up to three years.
+Students may apply to have their grant renewed annually.

 Students should begin the application process only after speaking with a Clare Boothe Luce faculty mentor (applicants will be asked to list their two top choices for mentors).
 Please see the information below for bios, contact information, and research interests for mentors.